booch-self/self-concepts/README.md

 * Strange loops are the catalyst for yielding the illusion of highly complex behavior.

 This is Hofstadter's concept first expressed in <a href="https://www.amazon.com/Gödel-Escher-Bach-Eternal-Golden/dp/0465026567">Godel, Escher, Bach</a>.
-The primary consequence of this architectural principle is that Self's foundational abstractions are intentionally self-refrential, making possible reflective knowledge and reflective action.
+The primary consequence of this architectural principle is that Self's foundational abstractions are intentionally self-referential, making possible reflective knowledge and reflective action.

 * There must exist a clear separation of concerns between the logical and physical elements of the system.